Treatment For Spasticity

 Patients at Wake Forest Baptist who experience spasticity can receive one-time injections of Botox to the affected area.
 These treatments allow patients to regain use of their arms and hands.

-Learn more about stroke rehabilitation at Wake Forest Baptist.
+Learn more about spasticity and stroke rehabilitation at Wake Forest Baptist.